red-star-squadron/rs-liveries/doc/dev/Readme.md

 ### Run the local github runner

-Pre-requisite: GitHub CLI configured and authenticaed with admin permissions on the repo.
+Prerequisite: GitHub CLI configured and authenticaed with admin permissions on the repo.

 * `scripts/runner_build.sh` to build the image if not already present
 * `scripts/runner_start.sh` to start the runner